Tag: REsurety

 SVP, Analytics Services

-In addition to downloading the report, you may want to register to attend a webinar on the topic on Wednesday, February 7 at 1pm ET with the editor, Carl Ostridge.
-He’ll share findings, insights, and host a live Q&A.
+In addition to downloading the report, you may want to watch a recording of a webinar on the Q1 report that we hosted in May, with the editor, Carl Ostridge, and lead analyst, Devon Lukas.
+They shared findings, insights, and hosted a live Q&A.

 "*" indicates required fields